 Groundbreaking firsts

-The Finlay Centre’s trailblazing research on ethics, social responsibility, governance have influenced generations of thoughtful decision-makers.
-It’s work and advocacy preceded today’s ESG by several decades.
-J. Richard Finlay founder coined the term stakeholder capitalism in the 1980s.
+The Finlay Centre’s trailblazing research on ethics, social responsibility and governance have influenced generations of thoughtful decision-makers.
+Our work and advocacy preceded today’s ESG by several decades.
+J. Richard Finlay coined the term stakeholder capitalism in the 1980s.
 Today, The Finlay Centre for Corporate & Public Governance continues to chart the path toward the timeless truths of integrity, diversity, equity and fairness that are the pillars of success — and legitimacy — in all trusted organizations.

 Many of today’s boardroom practices were first given voice by The Finlay Centre

-The same focus on transparency, accountability and ethical standards The Finlay Centre originally brought to the governance of corporations it also applies to public institutions.
+The same focus on transparency, accountability and ethical standards The Finlay Centre originally brought to the governance of corporations we also apply to public institutions.
 Our critique of the governance practices of the IMF and the New York Federal Reserve, for instance, drew attention at the highest policy levels, including inside the US Congress.

-Over the course of more than four decades The Finlay Centre and its founder have published hundreds of articles and commentaries.
-Many have made their way into proceedings in the US Congress and Canadian parliament, as well into best selling books, scholarly papers and op-ed pages.
-For many years, its companion site, FinlayONgovernance, was one of the most widely read and quoted sources of cognitively diverse thinking and thought-provoking analysis about modern boardroom practices, the dysfunctional system for awarding CEO pay, and its malign outcome.
+Over the course of more than four decades, The Finlay Centre and its founder have published hundreds of articles and commentaries.
+Many have made their way into proceedings in the US Congress and Canadian parliament, as well as best selling books, scholarly papers and op-ed pages.
+For years, our companion site, FinlayONgovernance, was one of the most widely read and quoted sources of cognitively diverse thinking and thought-provoking analysis about modern boardroom practices, including the dysfunctional system for awarding CEO pay and its malign outcome.

 Uncanny prescience

 With uncanny accuracy, in numerous op-eds, media interviews and on the pages of The Finlay Centre’s FinlayONgovernance, J. Richard Finlay was the first to identify existential governance failings and boardroom misadventures of major corporate players and stock market darlings.
 As he later pointed out to the US Senate Banking committee and its Canadian counterpart, these boardroom debacles were often fuelled by excessive CEO pay as well as an abundance of disengaged directors.
-He also accurately predicted the demise of many, including Northland Bank, Confederation Life, Enron, WorldCom and Countrywide Financial, Crown Life, RT Capital, Corel, Xerox, YBM Magnex, Eaton’s, RIM, Lac Minerals, Nortel, Dennison Mines, Bre-X Minerals, Livent, Hollinger, Fidelity Trust, Standard Trustco and Unity Bank, Lehman Brothers and iconic Bear Stearns, where his two-part analysis called Did Bear Stearns Really Have a Board? captured rapt attention by regulators and law makers worldwide.
+He was the first to raise issues that ultimately led to the demise of notable corporations, and in many cases accurately predicted the collapse of others, including Northland Bank, Confederation Life, Enron, WorldCom and Countrywide Financial, Crown Life, RT Capital, Corel, YBM Magnex, Eaton’s, RIM, Lac Minerals, Nortel, Dennison Mines, Bre-X Minerals, Livent, Hollinger, Fidelity Trust, Standard Trustco and Unity Bank, Lehman Brothers and iconic Bear Stearns, where his two-part analysis called Did Bear Stearns Really Have a Board? captured rapt attention by regulators and law makers worldwide.
 He also put the boardroom practices of monoliths like Bank of America, Citigroup and Merrill Lynch up to the light of governance scrutiny like nobody had done before.

-It is the unmatched prescience documentd in a chronicle of disaster foretold that substantially sets The Finlay Centre for Corporate & Public Governance apart from organizations claiming a governance focus that have more recently come into the picture.
+It is this unmatched prescience documented in a chronicle of disaster foretold that substantially sets The Finlay Centre for Corporate & Public Governance apart from organizations claiming a governance focus that have more recently come into the picture.

 A recognized voice of record